-Digital opportunity trust is a Canadian international NGO supporting a global network of DOT organisations leading economic and education change in countries through out Africa, the Middle East, Asia and the Americas.
+Digital opportunity trust is a Canadian international NGO supporting a global network of DOT organizations leading economic and educational change in countries throughout Africa, the Middle East, Asia, and the Americas.

 ReachUp! is DOT’s foundation economic program.
 This program trains university graduates, called DOT interns, to deliver technology, business, and workforce readiness skills training in communities that are developing, under stress, or in transition.